judax/OculusMobileSDKHeadTracking/README.md

 * Samsung Galaxy S6 with Android 5.0.2
 * Samsung Gear VR

+**NOTE:** As some of the Eclipse projects include Builders that execute bask scripts, this setup won't fully work on systems that are not able to execute bash scripts (non UNIX based systems like Windows).
+Transforming these bash scripts to other command line based scripts should be fairly easy.
+Also, eliminating the builders and performing some operations by hand (like copying the final products/libraries to the right place) or referencing an Eclipse project from a different one could be the answer to these inconveniences.
+This is only applicable for those who want to build their own libraries as the test project should be self contained.

 ## Related Projects

 * [OculusMobileSDKHeadTrackingXWalkViewExtension](https://github.com/judax/OculusMobileSDKHeadTrackingXWalkViewExtension): A Crosswalk extension to expose the Oculus Mobile SDK Head Tracking in a JavaScript/browser based environment.
 * OculusMobileSDKHeadTrackingCordovaPlugin: A Cordova plugin to expose the Oculus Mobile SDK Head Tracking in a JavaScript/browser based environment.
-* [OculusMobileSDKHeadTrackingWebVR](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR): A JavaScript file that injects the WebVR API using the underlying Oculus Mobiel SDK Head Tracking mechanism exposed as a Crosswalk extension or a Cordova plugin.
+* [OculusMobileSDKHeadTrackingWebVR](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR): A JavaScript file that injects the WebVR API using the underlying Oculus Mobile SDK Head Tracking mechanism exposed to JS through a Crosswalk extension or a Cordova plugin.

 ## Other References